maxosprojects/wgserve/README.md

 # Usage steps

-1. Build the app from source code or download it from releases
+1. Build the app from source code or download it from releases.
+Good intro on Rust in Android: https://github.com/ssrlive/rust_on_android_ios
    - `rustup target add aarch64-linux-android`
    - `cargo install cargo-ndk`
+   - `gradlew cargoBuild` OR
-   - `cargo ndk -t arm64-v8a -o ..\app\src\main\jniLibs\  build`
+     - `cargo ndk -t arm64-v8a -o ..\app\src\main\jniLibs\  build` from the nested `wgserv` folder
 2. Launch
 3. Press "Sample config".
 Obviously, do not use that private key for real.
 4. Adjust IP addresses and keys.
 Remove unnesesary settings.
 When in doubt, experiment with `wgslirpy` CLI tool first to familiarize yourself with the options.